 Past programs this year:

-Winter programs included: Elmhurst, Rolling Meadows, Wilmette, Riverside, Geographic Society of Chicago, Hinsdale, Geneva, Putnam County, Gail Borden, and Ela Area.
+Winter programs included Elmhurst, Rolling Meadows, Wilmette, Riverside, Geographic Society of Chicago,* Hinsdale, Geneva, Putnam County, Elgin, and Lake Zurich.

-Spring programs included Evergreen Park, Eisenhower, Schaumburg, Batavia, Naperville, Clarendon Hills, Frankfort, Ela Area, Brookfield, Hinsdale, The Center of Palos Park, Winnetka, Schaumburg, South Holland, and Morgan Park.
+Spring programs included Evergreen Park, Eisenhower, Schaumburg, Batavia, Naperville, Clarendon Hills, Frankfort, Lake Zurich, Brookfield, Hinsdale, Palos Park,* Winnetka, Schaumburg, South Holland, and Morgan Park.

 For introductions: John Kokoris has lived in Illinois his whole life.
 He grew up camping in Northern Illinois, went to school downstate, and travels across the state with his family whenever he can.
 His mission is to spread his love for the Land of Lincoln far and wide.